atomix/atomix.github.io/copycat/docs/getting-started.md

 Clients' communication with the cluster is completely transparent to the user.
 If a client's connection to a server fails, the client will automatically attempt to reconnect to remaining servers and keep its session alive.
 Users can control client fault-tolerance behavior through various strategies configurable in the client builder.

-Once a client has been started, we can submit state machine commands and queries to the cluster using the `submit` methods:
+Once a client has been started, we can submit state machine commands and queries to the cluster using the [`submit`][CopycatClient.submit] methods:

 ```java
 CompletableFuture<Object> future = client.submit(new PutCommand("foo", "Hello world!"));
 Object result = future.join();
 ```

 For synchronous operation of the Copycat API, the `Future` API provides the blocking method `get`.
-However, all Copycat APIs are asynchronous and rely upon Java 8's `CompletableFuture` as a promises API.
+However, all Copycat APIs are asynchronous and rely upon Java 8's [`CompletableFuture`][CompletableFuture] as a promises API.
 So, instead of blocking on a single operation, a client can submit multiple operations and either await the result or react to the result once it has been received:

 ```java
 // Submit three PutCommands to the replicated state machine